 E-cigarette explodes in man’s pants while shopping in store

+One of the most common questions that our New York City product liability attorneys here is “I got hurt because a product was defective, what are my rights”.
 It is a basic tenant of New York product liability law that products are supposed to be reasonably safe under foreseeable uses.
 Our New York dangerous product lawyers have represented countless people who have sustained personal injuries because of unsafe products.

 Recently an e-cigarette exploded in a many pants and caused serious burns.
 The identity of the product that caused a plaintiff’s injury is the threshold requirement of a products liability claim.
 Hence, a plaintiff must show causation in a products liability case.
 On August 29, 2018, an e-cigarette exploded unexpectedly in a man’s pocket recently while he was shopping at a store in Anaheim, California.
 The incident was caught on surveillance video and shows the man shopping for televisions in a store, when suddenly flames burst from his pants, burning part of his clothing off.
 As the victim went to the restroom to tend to his burns, another man stomped out the battery that was still on fire.
 The victim eventually went to the hospital for treatment.
 Our New York personal injury lawyers know that a product that spontaneously explodes is not a reasonably safe product.